Bank of America® Travel Rewards Credit Card review

 For travelers overwhelmed by the flashy features of other travel cards, the Bank of America® Travel Rewards Credit Card offers refreshing simplicity.
 It comes with a good signup bonus, a straightforward points structure and flexible points redemption.
 If you’re not a hardcore traveler, that may be all you need.

-The Bank of America® Travel Rewards Credit Card offers a signup bonus of 20,000.00 points after you spend $1,000 on purchases in the first 90 days your account is open.
-It isn’t as attractive as the Chase Sapphire Preferred® credit card — which gives you 50,000.00 points after you spend $4,000 on purchases in the first three months your account is open, with a potential for up to 80,000 points — but it’s relatively easier to obtain.
+The Bank of America® Travel Rewards Credit Card offers a signup bonus of 25,000 points after you spend $1,000 on purchases in the first 90 days your account is open.
+It isn’t as attractive as the Chase Sapphire Preferred® Card — which gives you 100,000 points after you spend $4,000 on purchases in the first 3 months your account is open.

 If you want one of the strongest no-annual-fee travel cards — one that offers travel rewards without a complicated points structure — the Bank of America® Travel Rewards Credit Card is a solid pick.